crcx/nga-c/Naje.md

 * Basic literals
 * Symbolic names for all instructions
 * Facilities for inlining simple data
-* Directives for setting output filename
-* Directives for controlling instruction packing

 Naje is intended to be a stepping stone for supporting larger applications.
 It wasn't designed to be easy or fun to use, just to provide the essentials